cloudamatic/mu/install/README.md

 	* Must have access to the internet
 	* Must manually configure any security on the networking
 1. Properly configured instance
-	* Supported OS CentOS 6-7, RHEL 6-7, and Amazon Linux 2
+	* Supported OS `CentOS 6-7`, `RHEL 6-7`, or `Amazon Linux 2`
-	* A role, other API credentials to grant proper Mu-Master permissions
+	* API credentials to grant proper Mu-Master permissions.
+(Cloud provider roles recomended when hosted in the same cloud you intend to work in.)

 ### Instalation